 Every talent platform will tell you to personalise messages to increase response, but, if you’re sending many many messages a day (perhaps you are working on multiple roles at the same time like I usually am), that may not be possible.

-It still personalises it to them, but you still get to send a few messages at a time.
+It still personalises it to them somewhat and you can more easily send a few messages concurrently.

 Hiring platform profiles